top of page

 From Necessity to Craft

-But not all use of remise en cercle is about salvaging wine past its prime.
 Some producers embrace the technique as a means to create complexity.
 Laurent Hostomme, for example, refers to remise en cercle as just "another arc in the bow of a thoughtful winemaker".
 It’s a technique that allows a different type of assemblage: not just different grape varieties and different years, but wines that have already undergone a full second fermentation.

 The result?
 A "kind of 3D layering" that gives the final blend a new dimension.

-Perhaps the most striking example of remise en cercle as a craft tool is the launch of Fleur de Miraval, the rosé champagne created by hollywood icon Brad Pitt, the Perrin family, and Rodolphe Péters of Champagne Pierre Péters.
+Perhaps the most striking example of remise en cercle as a craft tool is the launch of Fleur de Miraval, the rosé champagne created by Hollywood icon Brad Pitt, the Perrin family, and Rodolphe Péters of Champagne Pierre Péters.

 To create this prestige cuvée, the team needed aged Chardonnay; specifically, Clos du Mesnil pre 2000s.
 Péters had previously released a highly experimental cuvée baptised Héritage.
 This wine included remise en cercle from vintages dating back to 1921, and was limited to 1,000 bottles.